Skip to main content

 Creating a Solo Client Account

-Add transaction data on behalf of your Solo clients and categorise them into HMRC set codes.
+Add costs and sales documents and bank statements to Dext, assign them to the relevant income source and categorise them into HMRC set codes.
 Categorised transactions can then be organised into reports on the reporting summaries page, in preparation for sending to HMRC.

 You can add income and expenses to a Solo account by using our various submission methods to add costs and sales documents or bank transaction data.